oprypin/crsfml/gitbook/graphics-sprite.md

 Note that the contents of the texture are undefined at this point.

-To update the pixels of an existing texture, you have to use the `update` function.
+To update the pixels of an existing texture, you have to use the `update` method.
 It has overloads for many kinds of data sources:

 ```ruby
 # update a texture from an array of pixels